solo-io/gloo/docs/content/guides/security/tls/mtls/_index.md

 ---
-title: Gloo Edge mTLS mode
+title: Gloo Gateway mTLS mode
 weight: 40
-description: Ensure that communications between Gloo Edge and Envoy is secure with mTLS
+description: Ensure that communications between Gloo Gateway and Envoy is secure with mTLS
 ---

 {{% notice note %}}
-This feature was introduced in version 1.3.6 of Gloo Edge and version 1.3.0-beta3 of Gloo Edge Enterprise.
-If you are using earlier versions of Gloo Edge, this feature will not be available.
+This feature was introduced in version 1.3.6 of Gloo Gateway and version 1.3.0-beta3 of Gloo Gateway Enterprise.
+If you are using earlier versions of Gloo Gateway, this feature will not be available.
 {{% /notice %}}

-Gloo Edge and Envoy communicate through the [xDS protocol](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol#streaming-grpc-subscriptions).
-Since the Envoy configuration can contain secret data, plaintext communication between Gloo Edge and Envoy may be too insecure.
-This is especially true if your setup has the Gloo Edge control plane and Envoy instances running in separate clusters.
+Gloo Gateway and Envoy communicate through the [xDS protocol](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol#streaming-grpc-subscriptions).
+Since the Envoy configuration can contain secret data, plaintext communication between Gloo Gateway and Envoy may be too insecure.
+This is especially true if your setup has the Gloo Gateway control plane and Envoy instances running in separate clusters.

 Mutual TLS authentication (mTLS) ensures that both the client and server in a session are presenting valid certificates to each other.
-Turning on mTLS will encrypt the xDS communication between Gloo Edge and Envoy and validate the identity of both parties in the session.
+Turning on mTLS will encrypt the xDS communication between Gloo Gateway and Envoy and validate the identity of both parties in the session.

 ---